 – David King, Senior Lawyer

 A TPD insurance policy can often be for hundreds of thousands of dollars – and in some cases much more.
 If you have had to stop work as a result of an illness or injury, then you may be entitled to claim this lump sum TPD insurance through a Total Permanent Disability claim.

 This means that much of the time, in order to make a Total Permanent Disability claim you don’t have to be completely unfit for all work – just work for which you were suited to due to your past experiences.
 So if you can do some work but will require retraining then you may still be entitled to the payment.

 Your disability does not have to be work related.
 For instance, you may still be entitled to make a Total Permanent Disability claim (TPD) if you have a fall at home, a heart condition, disease or mental illness which prevents you from working.

 To get the ball rolling, we can perform all investigations necessary to determine any TPD or other insurance entitlements you may have.
-After advising you of your options, we then may use our automated technological platform to gather all the evidence we require for your TPD claim (such as evidence from your doctor and the completion of claim forms) in order to give your claim the best chance of success.
+After advising you of your options, we then may use our technological platform to gather all the evidence we require for your Total Permanent Disability claim (such as evidence from your doctor and the completion of claim forms) in order to give your claim the best chance of success.
 We will usually create a detailed statement for you setting out your education training and experience.
-We then review all of the evidence and make submissions on your behalf as to why the insurer should pay the claim.
+We then review all of the evidence and make submissions on your behalf as to why the insurer should pay the Total Permanent Disability claim.

-Once everything is provided, the insurer will determine your claim.
+Once everything is provided, the insurer will determine your Total Permanent Disability claim.
 It may be that the insurer accepts the claim and payment can be made.
 If not, we can advise you further as to potential action that can be undertaken which could include: